1000 Development, Revision, and Posting of University Policies, Procedures, and Forms

 Roles and Responsibilities

-The Operating Group applies a practical and business-oriented perspective to the review of draft policies and major revisions to existing policies.
-Although the Responsible Official and Policy Sponsor are ultimately responsible for the content of a University policy, the Operating Group’s comments are critical to the successful implementation of a University policy and, therefore, should be carefully considered and addressed.
-The Operating Group includes representatives from the University’s business offices, as determined by the Assistant Vice President for Business Operations.
+The Operations Working Group applies a practical and business-oriented perspective to the review of draft policies and major revisions to existing policies.
+Although the Responsible Official and Policy Sponsor are ultimately responsible for the content of a University policy, the Operations Working Group’s comments are critical to the successful implementation of a University policy and, therefore, should be carefully considered and addressed.
+The Operations Working Group includes representatives from the University’s business offices, as determined by the Senior Vice President for Operations and the Operations Strategy Group.

 Policy and Compliance Services (PCS)